binyomen/dotfiles/README.md

 #### Purge snap and stand-in Firefox on Ubuntu

-Follow [How to Install Firefox as a .Deb on Ubuntu 22.04 (Not a Snap)] for the most part.
+Follow [Install Firefox .deb package for Debian-based distributions] for the most part.
 Slight modifications:

 1. Remove the stand-in version of Firefox with `sudo apt-get remove --purge firefox`